-The following happened in a matter of seconds at that parking lot.
-The man with my briefcase ran across the lot, but at that moment, a coach bus had been speeding out of a parking level above, eager to depart with their tourists.
-There was a dull thud, as the plastic front of the tour bus cracked, and another as the man fell – my briefcase flying out of his hands and sliding a mere few feet from me.
+The following happened in an instant.
+A coach bus had been speeding out of a parking level above, eager to depart with their tourists.
+There was a dull thud, as the plastic front of the tour bus cracked, and another as the theif I was persuing fell – my briefcase flying out of his hands and sliding a mere few feet from me.
 I ran towards him, abandoning my cane with the case.
 I flipped him onto his back to study his bloody face and recoiled instantly.

 His face was identical to mine.
-Older, for sure, but mine none the less.
+Older, certainly, but mine none-the-less.

 “What kind of joke is this.”
 I mumbled at him.

 “No joke” he stammered.
 Even his voice was identical to mine.
-I had only joked that I was in a parallel dimension when I was in the interrogation chambers.
+I had only imagined that I was in a parallel dimension when I was in the interrogation chambers to keep myself preoccupied.
 But here was my double.
 Was I about to witness his death?

 “No joke” He repeated, smiling.
 “I am you.”

 I couldn’t accept the visible evidence.
 “Then tell me something only I would know.”